sebastianpacurar/shopperlist-kivy/README.md

 To get started with this project, follow these steps:

 1. Install **_Python 3.11_** if required.
 May not work on earlier versions!
-2. Clone or download repo, then change directory to app's location using terminal/shell.
+2. Clone or download repo, then change directory to app's location using a terminal/shell.
+   - Windows users should use **_cmd_**, instead of **_powershell_** due to ExecutionPolicy restrictions on powershell
 3. Create a virtual environment:
     ```
     python3 -m venv my_venv